 How-To Articles

-Price vs. Condition
+Price Versus Condition

-Vintage Airstream Values The question that always get asked by newcomers and existing owners alike is, what is an older Airstream worth?
-There is no “Bluebook” for older trailers, and the N.A.D.A.
-Guide stops at 20 years.
-The premise is that beyond that point, the trailer is fully depreciated and any value left is intrinsic. read more »
+Vintage Airstream Values The question that always gets asked by newcomers and existing owners alike is, “What is an older Airstream worth?”
+There isn’t any Kelley Blue Book for older trailers, and the NADA Guide stops at 20 years.
+The premise is that beyond that point, the trailer is fully depreciated and any value left read more »

 Refrigerator Replacement & Repair